 Our membership team can also help with any questions you may have about joining.

 We have a number of simple-to-use tools that will help you register content, deposit and link references, and participate in other Crossref services.

 Everything submitted to the Crossref system is Crossref-formatted XML.
-Many members generate their own XML using our deposit schema (or have a vendor do it for them) but we also have a web deposit form if you prefer to register content without using XML.
-You just choose the type of content you want to register and copy and paste in the details of your publications.
-We’ll generate the XML for you and register the content in our deposit system.
+Many members generate their own XML using our deposit schema (or have a vendor do it for them), but if you prefer to register content without using XML, you can do so in two ways:

 Crossref is all about rallying the scholarly community to work together.
 Because of this, reference linking is an obligation for all Crossref members and for all current journal content.
 Reference linking means hyperlinking to Crossref DOIs when you create your citation list.
 This makes it possible for readers to follow a DOI link from the reference list of a published work to the location of the full-text document on a member’s publishing platform, building a network infrastructure that enhances scholarly communications on the web.